okwolf/hyperapp-fx/README.md

 })
 ```

-More [examples](https://codepen.io/collection/ArmxQj) are available to show other in action.
+More [examples](https://codepen.io/collection/ArmxQj) are available to show other effects in action.

 ## Installation